trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

    SimpleStorage.deployed().then(function(instance){return instance.set(4);});
    ```

    This sets the variable to `4`.
-The output shows some information about the transaction:
+The output shows some information about the transaction, including the transaction ID (hash), transaction receipt,  and any event logs that were triggered during the course of the transaction:

    ```shell
     { tx: '0x7f799ad56584199db36bd617b77cc1d825ff18714e80da9d2d5a0a9fff5b4d42',